itrnka/ha-framework/docs/modules.md

 ## Module parts by functionality

-- [Model](models.md): represents a single record in some datasource
+- [Models](models.md): represents a records in some datasource
-- Model collection: array of models with extended functionality and type checking for children
+- Models collections: array of models with extended functionality and type checking for children
-- Factory: factory for creating models and model collections
+- Factory: factory for creating models and models collections
 - [Services](services.md): application/bussines logic, IO logic (read, insert, delete and update data)

 ## Why are modules required?